Thomas Lawson (artist): Public Art (1987–1996)

-Lawson’s own art extended beyond the canvas first to installationBrett, David.
-"New Installations," Circa, November/December, 1989, p.43, 45. and then into public space with Civic Virtue/Civic Rights (1988), a temporary work in City Hall Park in New York.Public Art Fund.
-Thomas Lawson: Civic Virtue / Civic Rights, Exhibitions.
-Retrieved 14 January 2018.
-It was the first of several public works that examined traditional public sculpture and its relationship to dominant power structures by translating such representations into other contexts.Decter, Joshua.
-"Thomas Lawson," Arts Magazine, Summer, 1989.
+Lawson's own art extended beyond the canvas first to installation and then into public space with Civic Virtue/Civic Rights (1988), a temporary work in City Hall Park in New York.
+It was the first of several public works that examined traditional public sculpture and its relationship to dominant power structures by translating such representations into other contexts.
 For the five-year commission, A Portrait of New York (1989), he covered a one-third mile length of scaffolding parapet during renovation of the city's Municipal Building with bright blue and orange, casually rendered imagery drawn from local civic statuary, redressing the short shrift given women and minorities in public sculpture by shuffling their images with those of monumentalized historical figures such as Alexander Hamilton, Nathan Hale and Al Smith.
-In 1990, he created Memory Lingers Here for the First Tyne International Exhibition in Newcastle upon Tyne, England, a 30-billboard installation that enveloped a derelict soap factory.Whetstone, David.
-"Gallery homes in festival garden," The Journal, 4 May 1990.
+In 1990, he created Memory Lingers Here for the First Tyne International Exhibition in Newcastle upon Tyne, England, a 30-billboard installation that enveloped a derelict soap factory.
 The work used imagery of St. George and the Dragon taken from a neglected, local war memorial in Old Eldon Square to comment on regional identity, memory, and the loss of place and social cohesion.
-Some of Lawson's other public art-related projects include billboards in New Haven, Connecticut (1988) and Bellgrove Station, Glasgow (1990), and Fallen Angels (1991), an installation based on local statuary imagery and created for the socially committed Circulo de Bellas Artes show, "El Sueño Imperative," in Madrid.Lawson, Thomas.
-"Angelic Visions," El Sueño Imperativo, Madrid: Circulo de Bellas Artes 1991.
+Some of Lawson's other public art-related projects include billboards in New Haven, Connecticut (1988) and Bellgrove Station, Glasgow (1990), and Fallen Angels (1991), an installation based on local statuary imagery and created for the socially committed Circulo de Bellas Artes show, "El Sueño Imperative," in Madrid.